 Transactions in currencies other than the functional currency are recorded at the rates of exchange prevailing on dates of transactions.
-At each financial position reporting date, all assets and liabilities that are denominated in foreign currencies are translated at the rates prevailing at the date of the statement of financial position.
+These consolidated financial statements are presented in Canadian dollars.
+The functional currency and reporting currency of the Company and its subsidiaries is the Canadian dollar.
+Accordingly, monetary assets and liabilities denominated in a foreign currency are translated at the exchange rate in effect at the statement of financial position date while non-monetary assets and liabilities denominated in a foreign currency are translated at historical rates.
+Revenue and expense items denominated in a foreign currency are translated at exchange rates prevailing when such items are recognized in the statement of comprehensive loss.
+Exchange gains or losses arising on translation of foreign currency items are included in profit or loss.
 Foreign exchange gains and losses resulting from the settlement of such transactions are recognized in profit or loss.